-This is why we are already discussing Halloween in June.
-Let's deal with the Halloween Party first since this is a ticketed event.
+Let’s address Oogie Boogie Bash first since this is a ticketed event.
 I want to address prices people get upset about the prices.
-It’s $95 for the pass holder price for some nights when I went to these when my kids were little the tickets cost about $37.
+It’s $100 for the pass holder price for some nights when I went to these when my kids were little the tickets cost about $37.
 It is very expensive.
 For several years this was the only way I could bring my children to Disneyland.
-A party ticket admits you into Disneyland three hours before the party starts.
-Now you can visit California Adventure too.
-This is a good value.
+You are allowed to enter Disney California Adventure only three hours before the party.

 Also, the Halloween parade is only for the Halloween party.
 I recommend going to the earlier parties in September and picking a school night.
 The last hour of the party you can walk on rides.
 I saw one child who got to hold Cinderellas hand and ride King Arthur Carrousel with her last year.
 We walked right onto the Matterhorn.
 Amazing things happen when the park is this empty.